tauri-apps/vue-cli-plugin-tauri/README.md

 ## Installation

-Please visit the documentation website if you have any problems: https://tauri.studio
+Please visit the [documentation website](https://tauri.studio) or our [discord server](https://discord.gg/SpmNs4S) if you have any problems.

 ### General Prerequisites: